annadrewnewby/ChoGath/DayReview.md

 - Students can use keyboard and mouse polling
 - Students can explain why keyboard input is stored in a separate variable
 - Students can explain when to use events and when to use polling

+# Day 14 - 2021-03-01
+- students will understand the basics of version control systems
+- Students will understand how to implement basic games using the current game engine.
+- Students will be able to create state-based scene transitions
+- students will be able identify the components and scenes they need in their game.